Using this shirt decal size chart with Cricut, HTV, and vinyl

 - Converting a static Cricut shirt decal chart into a copyable result.

-- Choosing a safer starting size for left chest, sleeve, or back designs.
+- Choosing a safer starting size for front, back, sleeve, left chest, or pocket designs.

 Worked example